Cristian-Esc/linux-pc-alert/README.md

 ## Prerequisites

-Before using PC Alert, make sure you have the following:
+Before using Linux PC Alert, make sure you have the following:

 - Python 3.x installed on your computer
 - A Telegram account